July 12, 2020

 Rosacea is a common inflammatory skin disease that can cause facial redness.
 It usually affects people with fair skin, generally females, and usually doesn't manifest until adulthood, around the ages of 30-50.
 It usually affects people with weak immune systems.
 Rosacea is a chronic condition that gets worse over time and is generally cyclic, flaring up for a period of weeks to months, and then subsiding for a time.
 It affects nearly 14 million Americans, or about 3% of the population.

 Anyone who has rosacea knows that it is frustrating, painful, and mentally debilitating.
-Not to mention the fact that since the true cause of rosacea hasn't been known, current treatments are often not effective.
+Not to mention the fact that since the true cause of rosacea isn't well known, current treatments are often not effective.

 It can manifest in a variety of ways, and may look slightly different from person to person.